chris-zen/wok/docs/source/configuration.rst

 The configuration can be splited in many different files and can include not only the configuration required by *Wok* but also the one required by the workflow.
 All the configuration files and directives are merged in one document.
 It allows expansion of variables, so one configuration file can reference variables defined in other files.
 The order in which the files and directives are specified matters.
 If two configuration files define the same variable, the latter will override the previous one.
 The overriding is mainly used to change the configuration of an instance without having to modify any file.

-There are also internal configuration variables that are introduced by *Wok*, all of them start with "__" and in some situations it could be useful to use them, for example *wok.__instance.name*.
+There are also internal configuration parameters that are introduced by *Wok*, all of them start with "__" and in some situations it could be useful to use them, for example *wok.__instance.name*.

 Let's see some examples: